shoui520/shoui520.github.io/docs/faq.md

 ### Can you tell me what this kanji is?
 Just write it in Google Translate handwriting feature, it will detect it no matter how sloppy you wrote it.
 Then copy it into a dictionary such as jisho.org and then you’ll get your answer.
 ### I can’t read kanji yet…
 I absolutely hate it when people say “I can’t read kanji”.
 People that say this have no idea what they’re talking about.
 You mean, “words”; you can’t “read the words”?
 If you mean that then just look up the words then.
-If you can’t read this sentence “爆発が起こった刹那”, then DON’T say, “I can’t read the kanji”, say “I can’t read the words”.
+If you can’t read this sentence “爆発が起こった刹那”, then don't say, “I can’t read the kanji”, say “I can’t read the words”.
 If you can’t “read kanji” then learn how to; by learning how to read.
 That’s just it, just learn how to read.
 ### How do I learn how to read?
 By looking up the words.
 Look at the Japanese sentence I gave above.
 Chances are you don’t know 刹那.
 Copy it into a dictionary or use Yomichan, it will show you the reading (せつな) and the meaning (きわめて短い時間)(if you are learning it bilingually it might be moment; instant).
 Congratulations you now know how to read more Japanese.
 ### Hey shoui I found a cool site and it has so much grammar on it it’s called…
-No. I know what you’re talking about.
-Your site uses a jank JLPT grammar list.
-Do not follow JLPT grammar lists.
-They will do nothing but confuse you.
-There is a reason why I only list 2 grammar guides (Tae Kim, Cure Dolly).
-JLPT Grammar is literally just words.
-Not grammar, but words.
-Like 90% of it is just words.
-You can learn all that "grammar" from anime.
-AVOID: japanesetest4you, wasabijpn, jlptsensei, bunpro and other similar sites.
+If it's japanesetest4you, wasabijpn, jlptsensei, bunpro etc, then avoid it.
+If you have finished Tae Kim/Cure Dolly and are prepping for the JLPT exam or just like grammar, then do not use a site that "teaches" JLPT grammar in English, please learn it in Japanese.
+This site https://nihongokyoshi-net.com/jlpt-grammars/ is much better and probably the best free way to learn grammar used in the JLPT exam.
 ### How do you learn how to write Japanese?
 Before you do this, try to think if learning how to write Japanese is even useful or not.
 For most people, not so much, but if you want to live in Japan you will probably need to depend on writing Japanese.
 To others it may just be a passion learning how to write kanji.
 In this day and age you can just type Japanese on a computer or on your phone, so it is not essential.
 Now to learn how to write: Just write a lot.
 Make sure you have a good setup.
 Here’s what I recommend: Genkouyoushi Paper (you can also use notebooks that have Genkouyoushi Paper) and Sarasa Clip pen.
 Just practice writing while looking at the stroke order for characters.
 Repetition.
 There’s no hack to get around it.
 You may have thought, “RTK”, but you are still doing repetition with RTK.